 - What might get in the way of that?

-80% of people who have used real time chatbots report the experience as positive (Uberall).
-Users are clearly not afraid of using a chatbot.
-But companies are still attempting to dress up their chatbot as a human, hoping to fool the customer into thinking they are getting live chat support.
+80% of people who have used real-time chatbots report the experience as positive (Uberall).
+Website visitors are clearly not afraid of pressing the button to use a chatbot widget.
+But companies are still attempting to dress up their incognito chatbots as a human with a cute name, hoping to fool the customer into thinking they are getting live support.

 Do not do this.

 Make sure your consumer is informed they are talking to a robot vs. engaged in live chat with a human support agent.
 Explain the capabilities and limitations of your bot upfront.
 Do not overpromise.
 This will help set realistic customer expectations and cut down on frustration.

 #4) Giving your Website’s AI chatbots way too much personality

 This might be the only chance you ever get to create a character and have it live in the real world, interacting with real humans!
 This awesome power is in your hands, but don’t over do it.
 You’re not a television producer writing a screenplay, you’re in customer service after all.

 The beauty of the drag and drop chatbot platform lies in its ability to have real-time, lifelike conversations and make your target market feel comfortable interacting with it.
 But don’t take the human touch too far.
 Do not let the personality take over and get in the way of serving your audience.